dandurland/monarch-money-toolkit/README.md

 With inspiration stemming from the [You Need A Budget Toolkit](https://www.toolkitforynab.com/) and scaffolding based on the [Chrome Extension Boilerplate](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite?tab=readme-ov-file).

 > [!WARNING]
-> This is an ALPHA release to gather feedback.
-This version contains no features that alter your Monarch Money data nor does it persist any sensitive data.
+> This is an <b>ALPHA</b> release.
+This version contains no features that alter your Monarch Money data but, like any 3rd party extension, it could cause Monarch Money UI issues.
+If you encounter any issues please open a [ticket](https://github.com/dandurland/monarch-money-toolkit/issues) with the details.
-> Once enough feedback has been sourced I plan to relase this to the [Chrome Store](https://chromewebstore.google.com/category/extensions) and [Mozilla Add-On Store](https://addons.mozilla.org/en-US/firefox).
+> I plan to relase this to the [Chrome Store](https://chromewebstore.google.com/category/extensions) and [Mozilla Add-On Store](https://addons.mozilla.org/en-US/firefox) once it has been in the wild for a bit and other features have been aded.
+>
+>
 > Please submit any feature requests or issues [here](https://github.com/dandurland/monarch-money-toolkit/issues)

 ## Current Features